whiteStainX/who/README.md

 - **Plug-ins**: autoloaded module IDs and the discovery directory for future dynamic modules.

 Override settings per environment by passing `--config /path/to/override.toml`.
 Unknown keys are ignored with a warning, and malformed values fall back to the built-in defaults.
 The bundled `beat-flash-debug` plug-in is active by default and appends beat-detection diagnostics to `plugins/beat-flash-debug.log` (or `./beat-flash-debug.log` if the directory cannot be created); disable it by removing it from `plugins.autoload` or setting `runtime.beat_flash = false`.

+### Phase 9 – Digital Specialisation

+Phase 9 introduces a monochrome "Digital Pulse" mode designed for electronic music with emphatic beats.
+The renderer focuses on a single colour per design and encodes energy solely as brightness, producing a crisp, LED-like grid with no sinusoidal waves or rainbow gradients.
+The bundled `who.toml` now defaults to this mode with the **Digital Amber** design; set `visual.mode = "digital"` and adjust `visual.palette` to pin any of the variants:

+- **Digital Amber** – A warm amber glow that snaps to high intensity whenever the beat detector fires, evoking classic VU tubes.
+- **Digital Cyan** – An icy cyan sweep with a discrete column scanner accent for a synth-lab aesthetic.
+- **Digital Violet** – A saturated violet lattice that alternates in a checker cadence for a punchy, club-ready pulse.

+Switch designs at runtime with the `p` key or edit the `who.toml` values above to set a persistent default.